Emergent Organization and Polarization due to Active Fluctuations

-Eq.~\eqref{eq_ss_rho_quadratic} predicts that spatially varying activity resulting in non-vanishing gradients of the self propulsion speed moments leads to inhomogeneous density profiles.
-From the expressions of the moments in Eq.~\eqref{eq_speed_moments_quadratic}, particle segregation can thus be achieved independently by imposing gradients of $v_0$ or $D_v/\mu$.
-Conversely, the translational diffusion coefficient $D_t$ only appears in the denominator of Eq.~\eqref{eq_ss_rho_quadratic}, so that its spatial variations will not qualitatively affect $\rho_s$.
-For simplicity we thus neglect its contribution for the remaining of this discussion.
+where we have defined $v_D \equiv (d D_t\tau_r^{-1})^{1/2}$ as the velocity scale built from the translational and rotational diffusivities.
+Equation~\eqref{eq_ss_rho_quadratic} predicts that spatially varying activity resulting in non-vanishing gradients of the self-propulsion speed moments leads to inhomogeneous density profiles.
+From the expressions of the moments in Eq.~\eqref{eq_speed_moments_quadratic}, particle segregation can thus be achieved independently by imposing gradients of $v_0$, $D_v$ or $\mu$.
+Conversely, the translational diffusion coefficient only appears in Eq.~\eqref{eq_ss_rho_quadratic} through $v_D$, so that its spatial variations will not qualitatively affect $\rho_s$.
+For simplicity, we thus neglect its contribution for the remaining of this discussion.

-Setting $D_t = 0$, the rotational diffusivity $D_r$ appears in the expression of $\rho_s$ only through the parameter $\alpha$.
+Setting $v_D = 0$, the rotational diffusivity $D_r$ appears in the expression of $\rho_s$ only through the parameter $\alpha$.
 Spatial variations of $D_r$ alone are therefore unable to generate density gradients, in agreement with usual considerations~\cite{Cates2015MIPS} and recent experimental results~\cite{Fernandez2020NatCom}.
 However, the value of $\alpha$ sets the scaling of the steady state density with the speed moments.
 For fast speed dynamics $(\alpha \gg 1)$ Eq.~\eqref{eq_ss_rho_quadratic} leads to the standard relation $\rho_s \sim \langle v \rangle^{-1}$~\cite{SchnitzerPRE1993}, while in the opposite case of fast rotational diffusion $(\alpha \ll 1)$ we instead get $\rho_s \sim \langle v^2 \rangle^{-1}$.
-Assuming $\alpha$ uniform we moreover obtain from Eq.~\eqref{eq_ss_rho_quadratic} in the active force, or noise dominated, regimes
+Assuming $\alpha$ to be uniform, we moreover obtain from Eq.~\eqref{eq_ss_rho_quadratic} in the active force, or noise dominated, regimes

-For low noises, the steady state density therefore scales algebraically with the mean particle speed with an exponent set by the ratio between rotational diffusion and speed relaxation timescales as shown in Fig.~\ref{fig1}(a).
+For low noises, the steady-state density therefore scales algebraically with the mean particle speed with an exponent set by the ratio between rotational diffusion and speed relaxation timescales as shown in Fig.~\ref{fig1}(a).
 On the contrary, when active noise dominates Fig.~\ref{fig1}(b) shows that the effect of rotational noise disappears as $\rho_s$ always scales as the inverse of $D_v/\mu$.